zxlzr/papers-on-neural-relation-extraction/README.md

 1. Embedding Semantic Similarity in Tree Kernels for Domain Adaptation of Relation Extraction (ACL-13)

-1. Relation Adaptation: Domain Adaptation of Relation Extraction Systems (ACL-11)
+1. Relation Adaptation: Domain Adaptation of Relation Extraction Systems (ACL-11)  (Adapt to new relation)

+1. Multi-Task Transfer Learning for Weakly-Supervised Relation Extraction (ACL-09)  (Adapt to new relation)

+1. Relation Adaptation : Learning to Extract Novel Relations with Minimum Supervision (IJCAI-11) (Adapt to new relation)

 # Others